lennyleadership/zhichang/content/docs/01 Interview Experience/27 AB Precision Lab Scientist/03_Interview Preparation/02_Questions_for_them.md

 Company: Alberta Precision Laboratory

+Q #1: What does daily job look like?

-Q #1: brand names of LC-MS/MS
+Q #2: how many LC-MS/MS are there?

-Q #2: data processing automation program
+Q #3: data processing automation program

-Q #3:
+Q #4: